A Few Significant Events in the History of Organ Pipe Cactus National Monument

 1450: Hohokam dispersed into Tohono O'odham and Hia Ced O'odham cultures

 1540: Coronado Expedition enters the Sonoran Desert.
 Diaz Peak is named in honor of Melichior Diaz, a member of the expedition.
-Diaz is the first European to cross the Organ Pipe Cactus NM region.
+Diaz is the first European to cross the Organ Pipe Cactus National Monument region.

 1698: Father Eusebio Kino established a mission ranch in Sonoyta, leading to the first livestock grazing in Organ Pipe Cactus.
 Father Kino later established the trade route known as the Camino del Diablo.